 Rest assured, you won’t experience any power outages during your switch, nor will there be any need to dig up and replace any pipes or cables.
 Your new supplier will provide gas and electricity through exactly the same means as before.

-For more information on switching gas and electricity provider how to switch gas and electricity.
+For more information on switching gas and electricity provider, read our guide on how to switch gas and electricity here.

 Absolutely.
-You can simply and safely switch your energy supply online through an accredited energy switching service, such as Uswitch.
+You can simply and safely switch your energy supply online through an accredited energy switching service.

 If you are unsure of an energy switching service's credentials, look for a notice of their Confidence Code.
 The Confidence Code is a voluntary code of practice for domestic energy price comparison services and is managed by the UK energy market regulator, Ofgem.